dfelinto/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

 Keyframes can be snapped to different properties by using the *Snap Keys* tool.

 Selection to Current Frame
-   Snap the selected keyframes to the *Playhead*.
+   Snap the selected keyframes to the current frame.
 Selection to Cursor Value
    Snap the selected keyframes to the *2D Cursor*.
 Selection to Nearest Frame